 As evidenced in our cardboard stable and now our DIY llama’s we’re definitely soaking up the country and letting every last ounce of it inspire us.
 I remember as a young girl I was completely intrigued by llamas.
 When walking home from school I would often pass by a field where a couple of these seemingly bizarre yet stunningly regal creatures resided.
 To me they looked like they could have stepped off of another planet and then somehow found their way to ours.
 Needless to say, I’m still in love and still very intrigued by these creatures.

-To make your very own set of DIY llamas, gather the following supplies:
+To make your very own set of DIY llamas from paper tubes, gather the following supplies:

 - Thick colored card stock for the head and legs (large paint chips or cereal boxes would also work)

 - cardboard paper tubes

 - an X-acto knife for cutting small slits

 - Cut out llama head and two sets of legs from thick card stock (If using fiber board [aka a cereal box] paint it all one color and let dry)

 - Paint on eyes and hair to llama’s head and neck

 - Paint cardboard paper tube all one color and let dry